Gertrude Degenhardt

-Gertrude Degenhardt (born 1 October 1940) is a German artist, especially a lithographer and illustrator, based in Mainz.
-She is known for illustrating the texts and albums of Franz Josef Degenhardt and of other political writers and singers including François Villon, Liam O'Flaherty, Bertolt Brecht, and Wolf Biermann.
-In the 1990s, she turned to topics around women, portraying them in art books such Women in Music, Vagabondage in Blue, and Vagabondage en Rouge.
+Gertrude Degenhardt (1 October 1940 – 12 November 2025) was a German artist, especially a lithographer and illustrator, based in Mainz.
+She illustrated the texts and albums of Franz Josef Degenhardt and other political writers and singers including François Villon, Liam O'Flaherty, Bertolt Brecht, and Wolf Biermann.
+In the 1990s, she turned to topics around women, portraying them in the art books Women in Music, Vagabondage in Blue, and Vagabondage en Rouge.

-Early life, education, and family
+Life and career

-She was born in New York City to German parents and grew up in Berlin from age two.
+Degenhardt was born in New York City to German parents and grew up in Berlin from age two.
 Her childhood was marked by the Nazi regime, bombings, and the difficult time after World War II.
 Her family moved to Mainz in 1956, where she finished her schooling.
 She studied at the Staatliche Werkkunstschule für Gebrauchsgrafik, a school for applied graphics, until 1959, and then worked for advertising agencies in Frankfurt and Düsseldorf.

 She met Franz Josef Degenhardt, his brother Martin, and their circle of friends, including other singer-songwriters (Liedermacher) Dieter Süverkrüp, Hannes Wader, and Hein and Oss Kröher.
 In 1964, she married Martin Degenhardt, who died in 2002.
-Their daughter Annette became a guitarist and composer.
+Their daughter Annette Degenhardt (1965–2022) became a guitarist and composer.

-Career

-From the mid-1960s, she has worked as a freelance artist.
+From the mid-1960s, Degenhardt has worked as a freelance artist.
 She designed covers for Franz Josef Degenhardt's albums, including Spiel nicht mit den Schmuddelkindern.
 Illustrations to François Villon's Das Große Testament received the "Schönstes Buch" (most beautiful book) award from the Stiftung Buchkunst in 1970.
+She also worked with the acclaimed American expatriate folk musician Hedy West, illustrating a collection of West's songs in 1968.

+Degenhardt died in Greifswald on 12 November 2025, at the age of 85.